Welding aluminum is challenging compared to steel. It’s normal to wonder what is the best way to get the best results.

 - Their welds aren’t as pretty as the previous methods.

-A MIG welder with a few modifications gives good welds
+A MIG welder with a few modifications gives good aluminum beads

-A regular MIG welder with a few modifications is the last suitable way to get acceptable aluminum welds.
-To avoid the bird nesting problems, you should:
+A regular MIG welder with a few modifications is the last suitable way for aluminum.
+To avoid birdnesting problems, you should: